SoCXin/web/source/edge/SetupADB.md

 SDK is compiled in userdebug mode by default.
 It is conducive to development and debugging.

-There are two ways to setup ADB for the OS-Q VIM.
+There are two ways to setup ADB for the Khadas VIM.
 The methods portrayed are common with other Android products.

 ### ADB over Wi-Fi/LAN
 * Ensure that either the Wi-Fi or LAN is connected.